fortrabbit/help/docs/craft-3-tune.md

 Your fortrabbit App comes with a predefined App Name and a URL like `{{appname}}.frb.io` — which is good for testing.
 At some point you will very likely add your own domains.
 For general information on how to add domains to your fortrabbit App, please see our [domains article](/domains).
 For Craft CMS be sure to have set your domain's root path to the `/web` folder.

 Craft CMS usually plays well with any domain.
 The `@web` syntax in your settings and templates is one way to set it up.
 You can also use environment variables.
-Using `'siteUrl' => App::env('SITE_URL') ?: '@web'`, as in the example above, tells Craft CMS to use the `SITE_URL` ENV var or the `@web` fallback, which is a good default.
+Using `'siteUrl' => App::env('PRIMARY_SITE_URL') ?: '@web'`, as in the example above, tells Craft CMS to use the `PRIMARY_SITE_URL` ENV var or the `@web` fallback, which is a good default.
+Older versions of Craft might use `SITE_URL`.

 You can also add multiple domains.
 From the fortrabbit side, just point them to the App's root path, configure routing and display of contents within Craft CMS and/or use additional [htaccess rules](/htaccess).